ShawnHowell/non-axiomatic-reasoner/references/Grammar.md

 				| ( ; ⟨statement⟩⟨statement⟩+)
 				| (⇑⟨word⟩ ⟨term⟩∗)
 	```
      - After (sentence) disassembly, the statement represents a linked list of entries on the Holochain.
-Each entry is a term/word
+Each entry is a word, at first in the English Language.

  - `<copula>` (below)
  	```